-Unexcused absences generally involve circumstances within the student's control.
+Unexcused absences involve circumstances within the student's control.
 Examples of unexcused absences include the student who forgets about a scheduled CLC session, the student who skips the session to study, and/or any absence where an able student fails to contact Student Affairs and the CLC Team to inform them that the student will not be present for the session.

-If the absence is unexcused, the clinical skills director will discuss the situation with the student.
-Any further unexcused absences will result in the notification of Student Affairs, a Report of Concern for Unprofessional Behavior, and referral of the student to the Student Evaluation and Promotions Committee.
+If the absence is unexcused, the clinical skills director will discuss the situation with the student to determine the severity of the lapse.
+Multiple unexcused absences will result in the notification of Student Affairs, a Report of Concern for Unprofessional Behavior, and referral of the student to the Student Evaluation and Promotions Committee.
 Students with unexcused absence(s) will still be responsible for the missed material in future OSCE's and written examinations.